emacs-php/php-mode/README.md

 All contributions to `php-mode` are welcome.
 But please try to do the following when sending improvements or bug fixes:

 1. Add your name to the list of ‘Contributors’ in this `README.md` file if it is not there already.
-If you have a Github page then please link your name to it, so people can see your other work.  :)
+If you have a Github page then please link your name to it, so people can see your other work.  `(=^･^=)`

 2. If your contribution addresses an issue on the Github project page then include a single line like `Github-issue: 16` with the appropriate issue number.

 3. Make sure to update the constant `php-mode-modified`.

-4. However, Please do not modify `php-mode-version-number`.
+4. However, please do not modify `php-mode-version-number`.
 I will decide what constitutes a bump in the version number.

 5. Send me a pull request here on Github.
 Or if you do not have a Github account then email the patches to me at `lobbyjones at gmail dot com`.
 Please try to make sure the patches are acceptable input to the comand `git am`.
+Please note that even if you send a pull request it is very likely that I will *not* simply merge your branch through Github; I prefer to go through commits and cherry-pick them so I can review the commit messages and sign-off on them.
+You can see which commits I did or did not merge by using the [`git-cherry`](http://www.kernel.org/pub/software/scm/git/docs/git-cherry.html) command.

 # License